-All you have to do is : click the . . . button from top-right corner and then navigate to settings.
-In settings, look for open with where you are provided with 4-options :
+All you have to do is: click the three dots (. . .) button from top-right corner and then navigate to settings.
+In settings, look for open with where you are provided with 4-options:

-- A specific page or pages : It is my preferred setting.
+- A particular page or pages: It is my preferred setting.
 Selecting this allows you to command Microsoft Edge to start with your favorite website or any custom web page.

-So how you’ll set your own custom start page ?
+So how you’ll set your custom start page?

-After selecting ‘A specific page or pages‘ choose custom from drop down menu and type your favorite custom web URL of specific webpage that you wish to open when starting Microsoft Edge.
+After selecting ‘A specific page or pages‘ choose custom from the drop down menu and type your favorite custom web URL of the specific webpage that you wish to open when starting Microsoft Edge.

-I typed “http://techreviewpro.com” as it’s my favorite.
+I typed “https://techreviewpro.com” as it’s my favorite.
 Now to save your preference, click on + sign after typing the web URL.
-Here you may also remove other specific web pages by clicking X symbol next to those URL, if you don’t wish to open your browser with them.
+Here you may also remove other specific web pages by clicking X symbol next to those URL if you don’t wish to open your browser with them.

 2. Customize New Tab in Microsoft Edge Browser

-So how would you like to see your new tab after opening ?
-As you have just learnt how to customize start page of Microsoft Edge browser, it’s time to customize your new tab.
+So how would you like to see your new tab after opening?
+As you have just learned how to customize start page of Microsoft Edge browser, it’s time to customize your new tab.

-- A blank page : When you select it, you new tab opens with a blank page.
+- A blank page: When you choose it, your new tab opens with a blank page.

-Select as per your choice, I won’t reveal my favorite now !
+Select as per your choice, and I won’t reveal my favorite now!

 3. Enable Cortona Integration in Microsoft Edge

 Cortona – you might have heard a lot about it.
-If not, let me tell you : Cortona is a powerful technology and brand new feature in Windows 10 that performs task as per your voice recognition which means you don’t need to physically touch your device.
+If not, let me tell you: Cortona is a powerful technology and brand new feature in Windows 10 that performs the task as per your voice recognition which means you don’t need to touch your device physically.

 Whether you say it the Windows version of Apple Siri or Google Now best alternative, Cortona is not going to work in your Microsoft Edge browser if you haven’t enabled it system-wide in Windows 10.
 Anyways, no problem as I’ll help you learn how to enable Cortona integration in Windows 10’s Microsoft Edge web browser.

-Once you enabled the show search box option, now start typing in search box.
-As it opens the new window on top left side of your screen, click on settings icon from top left.
-Now enable Cortona by turning on “Cortona can give you suggestions, ideas, reminders, alerts and more” option.
+Once you enabled the show search box option, now start typing in the search box.
+As it opens the new window on the top left side of your screen, click on settings icon from the top left.
+Now enable Cortona by turning on “Cortona can give you suggestions, ideas, reminders, alerts, and more” option.